 - 2 cups Mom's Quick Marinara Sauce, heated through

-- salt and pepper
+- salt and black pepper to taste

-- grated Parmesan cheese
+- grated Parmesan cheese for serving

-- cooking spray
+- olive oil cooking spray

-Preheat oven to 400 degrees.
+- Preheat oven to 400 degrees.

-Cut the squash in half, lengthwise and scoop out the seeds and discard them.
+- Cut the squash in half, lengthwise and scoop out the seeds and discard them.

-Drizzle some olive oil over the inside of squash and season with some salt and pepper.
+- Drizzle some olive oil over the inside of squash and season with some salt and pepper.

-Spray a baking sheet with cooking spray.
+- Spray a baking sheet with cooking spray.

-Place the squash, cut side down on a baking sheet and cover with foil wrap.
+- Place the squash, cut side down on a baking sheet and cover with foil wrap.

-Using a fork, scrape the flesh creating strands of spaghetti.
+- Using a fork, scrape the flesh creating strands of spaghetti.
 Place them into a large bowl.
 Cover to keep warm.
 When ready to serve, place the spaghetti squash into pasta bowls.
 Add some tomato sauce on top and sprinkle with Parmesan cheese and serve.

-Serves 2 to 4
+- Serves 2 to 4